Quainton Windmill

 An external survey was carried out on 2 October by Oxley Conservation and Bonwick Milling Heritage Consultancy.
 Using a giant “cherry- picker” enabling them to closely examine the structure of the mill and to provide a detailed report of its condition.
 The report states: ‘The extent of decay suffered is such that the head frame timbers have been significantly weakened and will be particularly vulnerable to failure in adverse weather conditions [high winds]; this risk is heightened by the sails and fantail which will exert tremendous forces on the timbers.’
 With have agreement of English Heritage and the A.V.D.C.
 Historic Building Risk Officer the Sails and the Fantail were removed in December 2013 to reduce the stress on the timbers.

+These have since been fully restored and, when the wind is sufficient and the mill is open, the sails can be seen to turn again.

 The mill is open Sundays between 10am and 12.30pm between March and October.